How to Get Featured on Music Blogs!

 For websites without a clearly defined application process, it’s especially important that your email is immediately captivating and professional.

 Successful bloggers have a packed schedule, so you’re more likely to persuade them to listen to one or two of your stand-out songs, rather than downloading an entire album.
-Even a small snippet of a song may be enough to peak their interest.
+Even a small snippet of a song may be enough to pique their interest.

 If you insist on submitting your entire album, make it accessible via a user-friendly streamer, like Soundcloud, first and recommend some key tracks, so the recipient can dip in and out at their convenience.